Faber-Castell Encourages Creativity

 In March 2000, Faber-Castell and the IG Metall trade union ratified an agreement that applies in all countries.
-The Faber-Castell social charter is one of the first of its kind with such a wide scope.
+The Faber-Castell Social Charter is one of the first of its kind with such a wide scope.
 The company voluntarily commits itself to assuring, in all its subsidiaries, the terms of employment and working conditions recommended by the International Labour Organization (ILO).
-The charter includes, amongst other things, a ban on child labour, a guarantee of safe and hygienic working conditions, and also equal opportunities and treatments, regardless of race, religion, gender, or nationality.
+The Charter includes, amongst other things, a ban on child labor, a guarantee of safe and hygienic working conditions, and also equal opportunities and treatments, regardless of race, religion, gender, or nationality.
 An independent committee checks at regular intervals that the terms are being complied with.
 As one of the world’s oldest industrial companies, Faber-Castell has long shown a high degree of social commitment.
 As far back as the mid-19th century it set up various social schemes for its employees and their dependents, including one of the first company health insurance schemes and one of the first kindergartens in Germany; it also founded schools and built housing for the factory workers.

 Then as now, the well-being of children plays a particularly important role for Faber-Castell.
 For this reason, Anton Wolfgang Graf von Faber-Castell (8th generation) set up a children's fund foundation in 2001.
 Since then it has been supporting humanitarian children's aid projects, for example in kindergartens, schools, children's hospitals and orphanages, above all in developing countries.
 The "Little Flower" project, for example, is dedicated to the care and support of young and adult patients in a small village in northern India.
 Thanks to donations from the Graf von Faber-Castell Children's Fund Foundation, bunk beds could be built, mattresses bought and the furniture improved.
 Teaching materials could also be purchased.